mondeja/pymarketcap/README.md

 [![Build Status](https://travis-ci.org/mondeja/pymarketcap.svg?branch=master)](https://travis-ci.org/mondeja/pymarketcap)

 **pymarketcap** is an APACHE licensed library for retrieve information from [coinmarketcap](http://coinmarketcap.com/) API and web.
 Consist of a scraper built on BeautifulSoup and an API wrapper.
+Only works in Python3

 ## Installation: